The Adventures of Tom Sawyer

 Full Synopsis

-The next morning, on the way to church, Aunt Polly and Judge Thatcher, both single parents, commiserate about raising children on their own ("Raising A Child").
-Later that day, in church, Tom tries to impress Becky Thatcher by tricking Reverend Sprague into awarding him the coveted Bible Prize, much to Sid's dismay ("It's In The Bible").
+The next morning, on the way to church, Aunt Polly and Judge Thatcher, both single parents, commiserate about raising children on their own ("Raising a Child").
+Later that day, in church, Tom tries to impress Becky Thatcher by tricking Reverend Sprague into awarding him the coveted Bible Prize, much to Sid's dismay ("It's in the Bible").

 The next morning, after weeks of secret tutoring by Widow Douglas, Huck at last learns how to read.
 He and the Widow celebrate ("I Can Read!").

 Everyone arrives at the annual town picnic.
 The festivities begin with the exploration of McDougal's Cave, a cavern of frightening size and darkness.
-As the townsfolk head for the cave, we learn that Injun Joe is back in town.
-He, too, is going into the cave to find Murrell's Gold ("Murrell's Gold - Reprise").
-Tom and Becky have been paired as Cave exploring partners, much to their chagrin.
+As the townsfolk head for the cave, we learn that Ol' Man Joe is back in town.
+He, too, is going into the cave to find Murrell's Gold ("Murrell's Gold – Reprise").
+Tom and Becky have been paired as cave-exploring partners, much to their chagrin.
 However, as they explore the caves, they make up.
 The bell rings for them to go back to the surface, and Tom and Becky realize that they are lost.
-Aunt Polly and Judge Thatcher are frantic, and they and the rest of the town begin searching for the two children ("Angels Lost").
+Aunt Polly and Judge Thatcher are frantic and they begin searching for the two children with the help of the rest of the townspeople ("Angels Lost").

 Casting